 These bonus actions are:

-• Enraged Throw: As a bonus action, pick up an item or creature and throw it at a target, dealing Bludgeoning damage and knocking it Prone.
+• Enraged Throw As a bonus action, pick up an item or creature and throw it at a target, dealing Bludgeoning damage and knocking it Prone.
 The damage depends on your Strength and the weight of the item.
 Your Strength also affects how much weight you can throw.

 What makes these abilities really strong is the fact that they are Bonus Actions.
 This means you can now perform two attacks per turn reliably, as long as you maintain your Frenzy.
-This is pretty crazy for a Level 3 Character – Karlach is already becoming quite a force to be reckoned with and we’ve barely gotten started.
+This is pretty crazy for a Level 3 Character – Karlach is already becoming quite a force to be reckoned with, and we’ve barely gotten started.

 Best BG3 Karlach Build Subclass Berserker